Greek Alphabet and Glossary

 A member of the organization that has graduated from college and continues to stay active with the organization by way of a graduate or alumni chapter.

 Also known as a pin, it is an item of jewelry/insignia given to members upon initiation.
-The badge is to be worn at all official functions.
+The badge is usually worn at all official functions.
 In some organizations, upon a member's death it is returned to the sorority or fraternity headquarters.
 The badge must be worn with business like attire, usually over the heart and above all other pins.

 A formal invitation to join a fraternity or sorority.